swelljoe/perl-Term-Spinner-Color/README.md

 # BUGS

 Somewhat spotty on Windows shells (cmd.exe or PowerShell).
-PowerShell seems to have ANSI color suppoer, but Unicode doesn't seem to work.
+PowerShell seems to have ANSI color support, but Unicode doesn't seem to work.

 Does not support multiple simultaneous spinners.
 It does not know how to find current spinner position or return to it.
 The program would likely